dm5tt/LoRaHarvesterBox/README.md

 The power supply design is highly flexible: alongside standard JST-PH connectors, the board also supports very small LiPo batteries (commonly used in in-ear headphones or Bluetooth headsets), which can be soldered directly.
 Such batteries are readily available on AliExpress (e.g. 501010).
 The TI BQ25570 also supports exotic sources like Supercaps, LTO, etc.

+## Design Decisions

+### Why did you use the TI BQ25570?

+It's the only energy harvester that supports up to 110mA peak current.

+I'm not overly happy with this device as it lacks a few helpful features:

+ - No I²C access and ADC for reading voltages/currents

+ - No Thermistor for switching off charging above and below specific temperatures

+### Why not not buying a "naked" ST STM32WLE5?

+Using a SoC module from RAK brings all the HF and impedancy matching.

+Every leaving the housing is mostly not critically signal wise.

+Also it's not too expensive with 6€.

 ## Hardware

 Will publish Resistor values as soon first PCBs arrived for testing.